steve-downey/papers/building-c++-reliably.md

 # Introduction

-C++ is notable among modern languages in not providing a package management system by which developers can easily install and reuse code developed by others into their own projects.
-It shares this with C, and for similar reasons.
-Until recently, source distribution was the exception, rather than the rule, and pre-compiled libraries are fragile, as they must, in general, use the exact same set of dependent libraries, compiled the same way.
-This largely limits reuse of packages to those provided by an OS or distro vendor.
-A modern Linux or BSD system may provide 1000s of such packages, however changing any of them may cause the entire system to fail.
-There is huge tension between Long Term Support versions and making current packages available.
+Among modern programming languages, C++ is notable for not providing a package management system by which developers can easily install and reuse code developed by others in their own projects.
+It shares this with C -- and for similar reasons.
+Until recently, source distribution was the exception, rather than the rule, and pre-compiled libraries are fragile, as they generally must use the exact same set of dependent libraries compiled the same way.
+This largely limits the reuse of packages to those provided by an OS or distro vendor.
+A modern Linux or BSD system may provide thousands of such packages; however, changing any of them may cause the entire system to fail.
+This creates a huge tension between Long Term Support versions and making current packages available.

 # Risks